microsoft/CSE-Telehealth-Samples/README.md

 ## FAQ
 #### 1. What's the difference between an Azure AD Application, Trusted Application and the Trusted Application API?
 This documentation has taken care to use careful wording given the ambiguous nature of the word *Application*.
-- Azure AD Application: Used to authenticate against Azure AD and provide access to Skype APIs.
+- Azure AD Application: Used to authenticate users with Azure AD and request access to user resources, e.g. access to Skype for Business Online APIs.
 - Trusted Application: Web service that implements (consumes) the Trusted App API so that it can interact with your tenant's users and Skype for Business meetings autonomously.
 In this code sample, it interacts with Skype for Business meetings upon request via a high-level REST API.
 - Trusted Application API: API offered by Microsoft with Skype for Business Online